 Jennifer Carroll, Director of Corporate Services, received the Bay County Leadership Alumni Community Service Award in 2016 at the annual meeting of the Bay Area Chamber of Commerce in late March.

-Delta College was ranked third on the list for mid-sized community colleges across the country when the Center for Digital Education announced the winners of its 2015-2016 Digital Community Colleges Survey.
-This is the fourth consecutive year Delta has received this national recognition as a tech-savvy school.
+Delta College was ranked fourth on the list for mid-sized community colleges across the country when the Center for Digital Education announced the winners of its 2016-2017 Digital Community Colleges Survey.
+This is the fifth consecutive year Delta has received this national recognition as a tech-savvy school.

 In 2015, Delta College President Dr. Jean Goodnow, Delta College President, received the Crusader for Freedom Award from the NAACP Bay City Branch.